Salt Lines Poetry Retreat

 Tuesday, October 6

 Check-in at the inn is 3 pm.
-Settle into your room and then let Holly help you create a bouquet for your nightstand.
-Connect with friends on the porch or in the library.
-We'll share a welcome meal in the restaurant once every is present, followed by a short writing session before we retire early.
+Join Holly for a hands-on flower arranging activity so that you can have Maine grown organic blooms on your nightstand, and connect with friends on the porch or in the library.
+Share a welcome meal in the restaurant once everyone is present, followed by a writing session in the salon before we retire to our rooms.

 Wednesday, October 7

-Join Holly for early morning writing on the porch, followed by breakfast.
+Join Holly for early morning writing on the porch, a curatorial exercise, and a hearty breakfast.
 Check-out is 11 am.

 This outline is meant to give you a sense of the flow of the days, including opportunities for you to do your own thing, while also preserving some of the magic and mystery of this special gathering.
 Changes are bound to be made as we get closer to our retreat dates.